DWP can pay £4,800 a year for anyone with these 21 health conditions

 - Higher weekly rate - £71 (up from the present £64.50 per week)

-That means a person currently receiving the highest weekly rate for daily living support and getting £4,804.80 a year will ultimately be handed £5,291 a year after April 2023.
+That means a person currently receiving the highest weekly rate for daily living support and getting £4,804.80 a year will ultimately be paid £5,291 a year after April 2023.

 It should be noted that PIP only applies in England, Wales and Northern Ireland – people living in Scotland need to apply for Adult Disability Payment instead.